 My best tip: Be smart about your surroundings if you go alone.
-A few people have experienced some amount of haggling there which can be avoided by inquiring about costs etc. beforehand.
-These incidences are few, and generally, it is well worth the experience.
-Here’s more general advice about visiting Jamaica, what you can expect and how to keep safe.
+A few people have experienced haggling, which can be avoided by inquiring about costs, etc., beforehand.
+These incidents are few, and generally, it is well worth the experience.
+Here’s more general advice about visiting Jamaica, what you can expect and how to ensure your safety.

-The water is rich in sulfur and minerals allowing it to be ignited on fire.
+The water is rich in sulphur and minerals, allowing it to be ignited on fire.
 The residents nearby claim that it has healing powers for various skin ailments if you’re able to spend time soaking in the water.
-Visitors claim this to be true, and scientists from all over the world have visited the area to study the water’s properties according to the resident tour guide.
+According to the resident tour guide, visitors claim this to be accurate, and scientists from all over the world have visited the area to study the water’s properties.
 If nothing else, you’ll be able to show your friends the cool “water on fire” magic trick from your travels to Jamaica.

 The Green Grotto Caves are a little way out of Ocho Rios in Runaway Bay and offer a limestone caving experience that is an eco-loving adventurer’s dream.
 Trek through the vast caves underground and stop at the belly of the grotto with an underground lake supplied by a natural freshwater resource.
 If terms like stalactites, stalagmites and little bat eyes staring back at you from overhead caverns excite you, this is your type of tour.

-So, you see, when you pull into the Ocho Rios port, there’s a whole list of options when it comes to things to do that will satisfy all travellers stopping by on a cruise.
-Even if you chose to simply take a stroll through the town stopping to buy wares on the hip strip and sampling street eats, chances are you’ll have a fabulous time in Jamaica.
+So, you see, when you pull into the Ocho Rios port, there’s a whole list of options when it comes to things to do that will satisfy all travellers stopping by on cruise ships.
+Even if you chose to simply take a stroll through the town, stopping to buy wares on the hip strip and sampling street eats, chances are you’ll have a fabulous time in Jamaica.

 Guest writer Monique Solomon is a Jamaican lifestyle blogger at www.iriediva.com where she shares the best of her tropical island paradise with her readers.
 She’s into DIY beauty, fashion, health and wellness and shares her take on these topics over on her blog and social media channel.